Breeze/breeze.github.io/doc-net/hosting-in-aspnet.md

 Breeze is fundamentally a library for easing development of HTML/JavaScript client applications that fetch and store remote data.
 BreezeJs doesn't dictate the server technology.
 It doesn't dictate the remote service API.
 Although you can write a Breeze application entirely on the client with mock data, ultimately the app will communicate through a web-facing service API to a server and a database.

 Breeze ships with out-of-the-box support for the ASP.NET Web API and Entity Framework.
-The easy route to a Breeze application is shown in the following repo: https://github.com/Breeze/northwind-core-ng-demo.
+The easy route to a Breeze application is shown in the following repo: <a href="https://github.com/Breeze/northwind-core-ng-demo" target="_blank">Getting Started with Breeze</a>

 See https://github.com/Breeze/northwind-core-ng-demo/blob/master/STEPS.md for a step by step review on how to build a .NET Server.